Pitching “The Corporation” in Banff

-In 1999, buy information pills Joel Bakan attended the Banff Television Festival with Mark Achbar, information pills one of the makers of Manufacturing Consent: Noam Chomsky and the Media, prescription to propose a new documentary series about the history and nature of large corporations.
+In 1999, Joel Bakan attended the Banff Television Festival with Mark Achbar, information pills one of the makers of Manufacturing Consent: Noam Chomsky and the Media, to propose a new documentary series about the history and nature of large corporations.
 From his perspective as a neophyte in Television Land, here is Joel Bakan’s report on pitching The Corporation to television executives from around the world.

 The film The Corporation was released in 2003.

 Pitching The Corporation often seemed futile.
 After two days and a dozen pitches, I felt like Sanchos, with Achbar playing Don Quixote, tilting at satellite dishes.
 During each pitch we had to convince a distracted and over-booked broadcaster representative that our show was more exciting than all the others she or he had been pitched about.
 The problem for me, an academic non-fiction writer, was that most television people don’t get turned on by ideas and analysis.
 Even the documentary side of television often seemed to be driven by entertainment concerns, with ideas taking a back seat or having to stand in the aisle.
 “That sounds like a great book idea”, was a typical response.
 “But who are the characters?
 What are the stories?
 Where’s the drama?”
 I quickly learned to adjust the pitch, trotting out interesting stories and characters first, and then, slipping in an idea, an analysis, maybe even a statistic, as though it was an afterthought .
 The academic in me bristled.
 But this was showbiz.